How much does free advice cost?

 Financial advisers who offer free advice are intermediaries and are compensated by financial companies via commissions.
 So, there is always that angle of conflict of interest that one needs to be aware of.
 You really don’t know whether what they are selling to you is really good for you or good for them as a commission-generating sale.

-The costs of not seeking professional advice include:
+There are less clear costs of not seeking advice as well.

 The Cost of Education.

 Do you want to spend the time to bring yourself up to a decent level of knowledge?
 Then to stay updated with the constant changes?
 How long will it take you to become knowledgeable?